Andriichello/articles/laravel/OVERRIDING_ELOQUENT_BUILDER.md

 }
 ```

-There were three ways, in which `relevant` scope could be applied when it was defined in `Holiday` model class.
+There were three ways, in which `relevant` scope could be applied when it was defined in `Holiday`.
 Lets test them when `scopeRelevant()` is defined in `HolidayQueryBuilder`:
 1. **Static call on class**
 ``` php
 >>> Holiday::relevant()->toSql()